DANS-KNAW/easy-sword2/README.md

         </verboseDescription>
     </entry>

-The `Location` header of the response will contain the some URL as the link element with `rel="edit"` attribute.
+The `Location` header of the response will contain the same URL as the link element with `rel="edit"` attribute.
 This is what [SWORDv2] call the `SE-IRI` (SWORD-Edit IRI).
 It is used to `POST` subsequent continued deposits to.
 Of course, in this example that is no longer possible, as we sent all the data at once.